Samarpan-77/Browser-Word-Meaning/README.md

 1. Install the extension as described above.
 2. Navigate to any webpage.
-3. Highlight (select) any word by double-clicking or dragging your mouse over it.
+3. Highlight (select) a single word by double-clicking or dragging your mouse over it.
-4. A tooltip will appear showing the word's definition.
+4. A tooltip will appear showing the word's definition or suggestions.
-5. Click outside the tooltip to dismiss it.
+5. Click the tooltip to dismiss it, or wait a few seconds for it to auto-close.

 ## Development